mdepx/stm32n6570-dk/README.md

 # stm32n6570-dk

-This project aims to evaluate the Camera interface and NPU included into stm32n6 SoC from ST-Microelectronics.
+This project aims to evaluate the camera IP and NPU included into stm32n6 SoC from ST-Microelectronics.

-Current status: Display, PSRAM and Camera module initialized, no NPU yet in use.
+Current status: Peripherals initialized, the BlazeFace face detector model implemented.

+This project does not use STM32 HAL.

+This project runs directly from SRAM (no secure boot) which aim to ease development workflow.
 Enable developer mode by switching the BOOT1 jumper to the HIGH position.

 ### Set up compiler
     $ sudo apt install gcc-arm-none-eabi